Breuil-Kisin modules and integral $p$-adic Hodge theory: Introduction

 \subsection{Acknowledgement}

 First and foremost, the author thanks Yoshiyasu Ozeki for informing him of his extremely meticulous discovery (in early 2015) and for agreeing to write an appendix; his discovery serves as impetus and inspiration for a major part of this work.
-The author thanks Tong Liu and L\'eo Poyeton for the useful collaborations in \cite{GLAMJ, GP}.
+The author thanks Tong Liu and L\'eo Poyeton for the useful collaborations in \cite{GL20, GP21}.
 The author thanks Matthew Emerton and Toby Gee for informing him that the results are related with their work on moduli stack of Galois representations.
 In addition to the aforementioned mathematicians, the author further thanks Laurent Berger, Xavier Caruso, Heng Du, Peter Scholze, Xin Wan and Liang Xiao for useful discussions and correspondences.
+Some part of work are carried out during stays in University of Helsinki, MPIM in Bonn, BICMR and MCM in Beijing, and SCMS in Shanghai; the author thanks these institutions for excellent working conditions.
 Finally, the author thanks the anonymous referees for some useful suggestions and comments.
-The author is partially supported by the National Natural Science Foundation of China under agreement No. NSFC-12071201.
+This work was partially supported by the National Natural Science Foundation of China under agreement No. NSFC-12071201.